watir/watirbook/about.md

 I have started recording [Watir podcast] in May 2008, and that makes us one of the rare projects that has it's own podcast.
 It is hard to tell how much impact the podcast has.
 I like to think that it gives us a human face (well, human voice at least).
 So far I have recorded 44 episodes.
 I started using podtrac (for tracking how many times a podcast is downloaded) in December 2009 and since then we had about 300-400 downloads per episode.
 Episode [#26] with Alister (we were talking about moving our web site to watir.com) is interesting.
 I am not sure why, but it has about three times more unique and total downloads than any other show.
 I guess I will have to have him on the show more frequently.
 I am not sure what I will do with the podcast in the future.
 My current plan is to reduce the size of the episodes to 5-15 minutes.
 Also, it is interesting that old episodes are still downloaded, even the very first one.

 One of the first "real" marketing adventures was free ad at stackoverflow.com.
 It is hard to measure how successful it was.
-We did it two times ([January 2010] and [June 2010]) I could not find the numbers, but additional exposure could not hurt.
+We did it two times ([January 2010] and [June 2010]).
+I could not find any numbers on how successful the ad was, but additional exposure could not hurt.
 The [third round] is up right now, but I did not have the time to create an ad yet.

 We also have #watir [IRC] channel at freenode, but I never got used to hanging out there.
 When I have the time, nobody is there.
 When I have to work I usually shut down mail, messengers and stuff like that to reduce distractions.